 M+S The "M+S" or "M/S" indicates that the tire has some mud and snow capability.
 Most radial tires have these markings; hence, they have some mud and snow capability.

 Speed Rating The speed rating denotes the speed at which a tire is designed to be driven for extended periods of time.
-The ratings range from 99 miles per hour (mph) to 186 mph.
-These ratings are listed below.
 Note: You may not find this information on all tires because it is not required by law.